adriantanasse/CyberSecurity/01-INCIDENT-SOC-ANALYSIS/06-Windows-Lateral-Movement-Threat-Detection/README.md

 ## Realistic Detection Engineering

-This lab demonstrated that effective SOC monitoring depends on:
+In this lab I have demonstrated that effective SOC monitoring depends on:

 - Strong telemetry
 - Contextual process analysis